eshanks16/katacoda-scenarios-1/troubleshooting-services/step3.md

 than the application.

 First, check the application status by checking the `Webserver` tab.
+Then run:
-Then run `kubectl get pods -n prodapps`{{execute}} where you verify the webserver pod is running without any issues.
+`kubectl get pods -n prodapps -o wide`{{execute}} where you verify the webserver pod is running without any issues.

 Next, check the service exposing the webserver by running `kubectl get services -n prodapps`{{execute}}.